SCM Globe

 [If you are using SCM Globe Professional version, these reports can be generated automatically by clicking on the “Generate P&L Report” button on the Simulate Screen]

 NOTE: Default values that come with the Cincinnati Seasonings supply chain model require you to cut costs AND increase revenue (open more stores) in order to make the company profitable.
 With only three stores you can reduce losses, but you cannot simply cut and save your way to profitability.
-However, as you add new stores, you will find ways to be profitable.
-Supply chains enable companies to expand and increase revenue as well as control their operating costs.
+However, as you add new stores and the revenue they generate, you will find ways to be profitable.
+Good supply chain management enables companies to expand and increase their revenues as well as control their operating costs.

 Look for ways to make your delivery scheduling and delivery amounts more closely match customer demand.
 Look for ways to carry less inventory at the stores thereby saving on storage and rent costs.
 Balance the cost of transportation against the cost of storage space when you set on-hand inventory targets at facilities.
 Look for ways to match production of spices with store demand, and create a smooth flow of products from the factory to the DC and out to the stores.

-Once you have obtained your best simulation results and downloaded the simulation data into your P&L reporting template, save your supply chain model by clicking on Options > Create Save State in the upper right corner of the Edit screen.
+Once you have obtained your best simulation results and downloaded the simulation data into your P&L reporting template, save your supply chain model.
+In the Edit screen click on Options > Create Save State (upper right corner of the screen).
 The file saved will have the latest time stamp.

 Apply supply chain concepts and best practices from your readings and lectures to solve the problems you encounter in this case study.
 The problem-solving skills you develop here are directly applicable to the real world.
-Techniques that work well in these simulations will also work well to improve actual supply chain operations.
-This is a powerful way to build your understanding and skills in supply chain management (see our blog article Four Reasons to Use Simulations in Supply Chain Learning).
+Techniques that work well in these simulations will also work well to improve actual supply chain operations (see our blog article Four Reasons to Use Simulations in Supply Chain Learning).

 Sometimes traditional ideas work best.
 And sometimes you need to think out of the box.
 Try things and see what happens.
 Simulations show how well your ideas will work.
-If you do things that aren’t traditional, be prepared to explain why your solution is possible and plausible.
-The world is yours; see where you can go!
+Use simulations to find that mix of traditional and out of the box ideas that deliver the performance you want.

 photos courtesy of Talent On Line, and Line Dance Alliance